Greece imposes lockdown to avoid worst at hospitals

 It's unlikely that number would've been enough to cope with what Mitsotakis said could be 1,000 new hospital admissions over the next 10 days, of which about 150 would likely have required ICU treatment.

 On Wednesday, Greece announced a record 18 daily deaths and 2,646 new cases bringing the total confirmed cases to just under 47,000 and deaths to 673 in this country of nearly 11 million.
-Greece's rolling average of daily new cases is just over 17 per 100,000 people, as compared to 123 in Belgium and 47 in Italy.
+Greece's rolling average of daily new cases is just over 17 per 100,000 people, as compared to 33 in the United Kingdom, about 47 in Italy and 68 in France .
 But the prime minister warned Greece also had less margin to respond.

-Countries across Europe have imposed tighter restrictions in recent days — including at least partial lockdowns — but some experts felt those measures were too slow in coming.
+Countries across Europe have imposed tighter restrictions in recent days, but some experts felt those measures were too slow in coming.

+Britain's own lockdown kicked in Thursday, shuttering restaurants, hairdressers and clothing stores until at least Dec.
+2. The lockdown decision was an about-face for the British government, which had earlier advocated a targeted regional response to the pandemic.

+Italy, too, has held off on a nationwide closure, but the government announced that four regions will be put under “red-zone” lockdown for at least two weeks starting Friday, with severe limits imposed when people can leave home.
+Germany and France have also put some kind of shutdown into effect over the past week.

-Mitsotakis explained he could not take the risk of waiting to see whether the effects of measures taken recently would work.
+In Greece, Mitsotakis explained that he acted relatively earlier than others because he could not take the risk of waiting to see whether the effects of measures taken recently would work.

 “It could be the case that the measures would have worked, but if they didn’t, then in 15 days the pressure that would have been exerted on the health system would be unbearable,” he said.
 “That is something that, I will say it again, I can in no way allow.”